In-person Mass returns for Diocese of Owensboro

 “We’ve heard from some people who were not ready to come back yet and will be participating through the (Facebook) Live stream,” Wells said.
 “But we heard from some who were very excited to get back and really couldn’t wait until churches were back open. …We certainly understand those on both sides of the issue.
 But as a church, we are here for people.”

-Janice Scherm, a longtime St. Stephen member, was among the estimated 60 attendees at Wednesday’s Mass.
+Janice Scherm, a longtime St. Stephen member, was among the estimated 60 attendees at Mass on May 20.

 Scherm said she had been looking forward to returning.